yqs112358/Keep-MinecraftUWP-Online/README.md

 ## Notes

 You need to run this `Enable.cmd` once per Windows user session.
 After logging out, this function will be disabled automatically.
+If you find it troublesome to run the script manually every time, you can set it to start on boot.

+## Principle

 Introduction about PLMDebug: [PLMDebug - Windows drivers | Microsoft Docs](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/plmdebug)